tomverelst/prommer/README.md

 Prommer must be able to listen to the Docker events stream.
 Therefor it is required to access the Docker daemon.
-If you use Prommer inside a container (which you should), this container must run with the `--privileged` flag.
+If you use Prommer inside a container (which you should), the container must be mounted with `-v /var/run/docker.sock:/var/run/docker.sock:ro`.
+Note that this has certain security risks you must be aware of.

 # TODO